josemariasosa/music-theory/README.md

 E |----------------------------------------------------------------------------|
 ```

-Repeat it until you fill safe playing these four notes with those 2 fingers alternating the movement of the fingers in your right hand.
+Repeat it until you feel safe playing these four notes with those 2 fingers alternating the movement of the fingers in your right hand.

 Try to use a metronome.

 When both of your hands learn to hit the note at the exact time.
-Like Miles Davis says, right in the middle!
-You'll start notice that the other two fingers, the ring finger and the pinky could reach two more frets by themself.
+Like Miles Davis says, right in the middle!.
+You'll start notice that the other two fingers, the ring finger and the pinky could reach two more frets.
 So let's put those lazy fingers to work.

 The pinky finger will own the fifth fret, all the notes played in that fret will be pressed by the smallest finger.
 This rule also apply to the rest of the fingers.
 Every single one of them will be responsible for the note played in it's fret.
 Second fret to the index, third fret to the middle, fourth fret to the ring, fifth fret to the pinky.
 What a beautiful solution in order to balance the amount of work among the fingers of the hand.